 Fund financial statements display information at the individual fund level.
 Each fund is considered to be a separate accounting entity.
 Funds are classified and summarized as governmental, proprietary, or fiduciary.
-Currently, the City has governmental (general, special revenue and capital projects) and proprietary type (enterprise) funds.
+Currently, the City has governmental (general and special revenue) and proprietary type (enterprise) funds.
 Major individual governmental funds, and major individual proprietary funds are reported as separate columns in the fund financial statements.
-Non-major funds are consolidated into a single column within each fund type in the financial section of the basic financial statements and are detailed in the supplemental information.

-NOTES TO BASIC FINANCIAL STATEMENTS (Continued) YEAR ENDED JUNE 30, 2018
+NOTES TO BASIC FINANCIAL STATEMENTS (Continued) YEAR ENDED JUNE 30, 2019